 Walk up Andrássy út

 You are more than likely to have explored portions of this, the grandest of Budapest’s boulevards on Day 1 when checking out the Opera House, but further examination is rewarding.
-Walking from Heroes Square the first stretch is lined with luxurious villas, including Kogart, an arts center and restaurant.
+Walking from Heroes Square the first stretch is lined with luxurious villas, including Kogart, an arts center, and a restaurant.

 Time: 30 minutes.